-4.5.6 Final Inspection
+4.3.6 Final Inspection

-A final inspection of the Public Sanitary Sewer System by the project Engineer shall be conducted to determine that the construction was completed in conformance with Plans, specifications, and these Sanitary Standards.
+A final inspection of the Public Sanitary Sewer System by the Developer's Engineer shall be conducted to determine that the construction was completed in conformance with Plans, specifications, and these Sanitary Standards.
 The Developer's Engineer shall inspect and verify that all newly constructed structures meet the District's Sanitary Standards.
-Once inspected and verified, the Developer's Engineer may notify the District upon completion of construction and request a final inspection conducted by District personnel.
+Once inspected and verified, the Developer's Engineer may notify the District upon completion of construction and request a final inspection conducted by District Personnel.
 Any deficiencies resulting in non-acceptance of the work shall be identified in writing and presented to the Developer's Engineer for correction.
 Upon correction of the noted deficiencies the Developer's Engineer shall inspect and verify corrections have been made and then notify the District and request a re-inspection.
 If the work is accepted, the Developer's Engineer will be notified.

-4.5.7 Construction and Engineering Cost
+4.3.7 Construction and Developer's Engineering Cost

-The Developer's Engineer shall calculate and submit on District forms the actual construction and engineering cost of the Public Sanitary Sewer Extension.
-The Construction and Engineering Cost Data Sheet can be found online.
+The Developer's Engineer shall calculate and submit on District forms the actual construction and Developer's engineering cost of the Public Sanitary Sewer Extension.
+The Construction and Developer's engineering Cost Data Sheet can be found online.
 District plan review fees shall be based on the cost to construct the Public Sanitary Sewer Extension.

-4.5.8 Letter of Conveyance
+4.3.8 Letter of Conveyance